|

-High-speed Serial Trace Interface |
+High-speed Serial Trace Interface

 Lauterbach is supporting high-speed serial trace interfaces since mid 2008.
-They started with ARM-HSSTP followed by serial traces for the QorIQ and PPC400 architecture.

 Parallel trace data is coded 8b/10B and converted to a bit stream by the target device.
 This bit stream is sent via differential lanes to the TRACE32 preprocessor which recovers the original parallel data.